rclone/rclone/docs/content/install.md

 These will build the binary in `$(go env GOPATH)/bin` (`~/go/bin/rclone` by default) after downloading the source to the go module cache.
 Note - do **not** use the `-u` flag here.
-This causes go to try to update the depencencies that rclone uses and sometimes these don't work with the current version of rclone.
+This causes go to try to update the dependencies that rclone uses and sometimes these don't work with the current version of rclone.

 ## Installation with Ansible ##